stormchaserroleplaying/stormchaserRPG/Talents/Gunslinger/index.md

 ---

 # Gunslinger Talent Tree
-With an aim as sharp as their wit, gunslingers pursue their own ends for their own reasons, beholden to no code except their own, and trusting no judgment save that learned through experience.
+With an aim as sharp as their wit, gunslingers pursue their own ends for their own reasons, beholden to no code except their own and trusting no judgment save that learned through experience.
 The wild frontier breeds hard folk to hard ways, a dangerous land where life can hinge on a deal of the cards or the speed of the draw.

 ## Core Talents